Verity Marketing Agency Terms of Service

 Profile setup, cleanup, optimization, or restructuring;

-Business information updates, including business name, categories, address, service areas, hours, phone
+Business information updates, including business name, categories, address, service areas, hours, phone number, website, business description, services, products, photos, and other available profile fields;

 Review response drafting or posting support;